 This goes hand in hand with the previous point.
 If you eat in tourist-orientated restaurants, you are going to not only going to be paying more than you should, but you are also generally going to be getting inferior quality, inauthentic cuisine.
 Aim to buy from restaurants where locals eat, or even better, street food, to get the most authentic experience and the best prices.

 Bartering is something that is very uncommon nowadays in the Western world but still very much the norm in countries like Thailand.
 In settings like markets, haggling is literally expected, so don’t be shy.
 Just remember, the sellers are likely to be much poorer than you so don’t go overboard with it.
 The aim is to find a price that’s fair for both parties.

 Visit Thailand for a unique and amazing experience

 Following these few tips and other general travel advice will ensure you save money and get more out of your time in Thailand.
-Fortunately though, Thailand is a very easy country to travel in and you can’t really go wrong as long as you use common sense.
+Fortunately, though, Thailand is a very easy country to travel in and you can’t really go wrong as long as you use common sense.
 The most important thing is to actually make sure you go!
-So don’t hesitate, make Thailand your next traveling destination.
+So don’t hesitate, make Thailand your next travelling destination.